A Guide to Staying in Student Accommodation Over Summer

 It’s also often more cost-effective than short-term private rentals or hotels, particularly in London.
 Read more about why staying in London for the summer is worth it.

-Do I have to pay rent during summer?
+Do I have to pay rent during the summer?

 It depends on your contract.
 If your tenancy agreement covers the academic year only, you won’t pay rent for periods you’re not there.
 If you’re extending your stay or booking a separate summer tenancy, you’ll pay for that period separately.